mezzio/mezzio-csrf/docs/book/intro.md

 preventing replays or further submissions.
 If the token provided does not match what was originally sent, an error should be returned.

-zend-expressive-csrf provides utilities for both generating CSRF tokens, as well as validating them.
+mezzio-csrf provides utilities for both generating CSRF tokens, as well as validating them.
 Tokens are stored within a session, and expire after any attempt to validate.